 Onboarding User Activation and License Details Report

-This report shows details about how users were added to your organization and how licenses were assigned to them.
+This report provices details about method of onboarding users in your organization and how licenses are assigned to them.

 This report isn't available in Webex for Government organizations.